 The next gift item comes from CLICKS, those great magnets that encapsulate the artwork of various artists.
 Anyone who loves the artwork of Tasha Tudor will love these magnet sets.

+They are perfect and amazingly strong to secure children's artwork, important reminders, and other precious papers onto the family fridge, office file cabinet or any other metal surface you like.
+Contains 4 magnets, one of each image.
+Excellent for Easter baskets!
+In addition, we also now have in stock, a couple styles of her greeting cards as well.
 Last, but not the very least, are limited edition seed packets from Tasha Tudor’s garden.
 I just have a small number of these and wanted to give you a chance to purchase these now, so if you are wanting to start your indoor seedlings, you will have plenty of time.
 Bellflower, columbine, forget me nots…embellished with Tasha’s illustration, these seed packets make a perfect spring gift for a gardener friend or treat for yourself.
-These will be out in the shop the day after Easter, and limited to supply on hand.
+These will be out in the shop the day after Easter, and limited to supply on hand. |